 The investigator, SHARON PLON, and/or someone he/she appoints in his/her place will try to answer all of your questions.
-If you have questions or concerns at any time, or if you need to report an injury related to the research, you may speak with a member of the study staff: For Texas Children's Hospital, Vannie Cook Cancer Center, Children's Hospital of San Antonio, please contact SHARON E PLON at 832-824-4251 during the day and after hours, call 832-824-2099 and ask to page Dr. Plon or Dr. Parsons.
+If you have questions or concerns at any time, or if you need to report an injury related to the research, you may speak with a member of the study staff: For Texas Children's Hospital, Vannie Cook Cancer Center, or Children's Hospital of San Antonio, please contact SHARON E PLON at 832-824-4251 during the day.
+After hours, call (832) 824-2099 and ask to page Dr. Plon or Dr. Parsons.